Reconfigurable-Computing-CalPoly-Pomona/RoboFire/README.md

 **Implementation**

-As seen in Figure 1 the finished product was compact and splash-proof with the only elements exposed being the camera and the fire sensor.
+As seen in Figure 1 the finished product was compact and splash-proof with the only elements exposed being the camera,the fire sensor and the water reservoir with its respective components.

 <p align="center">
 <img src= "https://github.com/Reconfigurable-Computing-CalPoly-Pomona/RoboFire/blob/master/diagonal.jpeg" >